l-rossi/is-with-nlp-implicit-subject/README.md

 ## Installation

-I recommend using [Anaconda](https://www.anaconda.com/) for setting up the environment and all dependencies.
+I recommend using [Anaconda](https://www.anaconda.com/) for setting up the environment and all dependencies (I had some slight problems with the solver in conda version 23.9.0 on Ubuntu.
+I solved them by using libmamba).

 Run: